Polarized radiation from the spreading layer of the weakly magnetized neutron stars: Results for various geometries

-Half-sphere is a good approximation when we consider the presence of the accretion disk, as it covers the lower half of the NS (Fig~\ref{fig:Fig2.5}b).
-We now see non-zero PD even for the smallest photon energies.
+A hemisphere is a good approximation for the presence of the accretion disk because it covers half of the NS (Fig.~\ref{fig:Fig2.5}b).
+In this case, PD is nonzero even at the lowest photon energies.
 The most significant change between the two cases is in the PA.
-Let us again have a closer look at the edge-on case (red lines).
-In general, the polarization from the electron-dominated optically thick cold slab is parallel to the surface of the slab.
-When looking at the whole sphere, in this symmetric case we, assuming counter-clockwise rotation of the matter, see the left half of the sphere brighter due to the Doppler effect, and hence expect an overall polarization to be perpendicular to the disk plane for any energies, so PA is zero.
-For the half-sphere case, however, the quarter of the sphere now dominates the overall picture, so the PA shifts towards 45\degr.
-We also see the change of sign at the energy corresponding to the $\rm kT_{eff}$ and a rise at higher energies due to the increasing impact of the Doppler shift.
+We again examine the edge-on case (red lines).
+In general, the polarization from the electron-scattering-dominated optically thick cold slab is parallel to the surface of the slab.
+For the whole sphere and counterclockwise rotation of the matter, the left half of the sphere is brighter because of the Doppler effect.
+As this case is otherwise symmetric, the overall polarization is expected to be dominated by the PD of the brighter part and perpendicular to the disk plane for any energies, so that PA is zero (or 180\degr).
+For the hemisphere case, however, the quarter of the sphere now dominates the overall picture.
+At lower energies, the emission is therefore dominated by the right part of the star, so that the PA shifts toward 45\degr.
+Moreover, PA rotates rapidly close to the energy $x\approx1$ (i.e., $E\approx kT_{\rm eff}f_{\rm c}$).
+At higher energies, the PA rotates toward $\approx140\degr$ (which is equivalent to $\approx-40\degr$), and PD rises because the emission is now is dominated by Doppler boosting of a smaller portion on the left part of the star, where the matter moves toward to the observer.